 Sometimes you hit a “financial hiccup”— not a devastating emergency, but an unexpected shortage of funds.
 Perhaps your paycheck was delayed, a nagging dental issue that can’t wait any longer, or an expensive car repair that’s suddenly reared its ugly head.
 Unfortunately, you don’t have any cash on hand.

-While having a high credit score is typically beneficial when applying for loans, it is still possible to obtain a loan with a lower credit score.
+While having a high credit score is typically beneficial when applying for loans, obtaining a loan with a lower credit score is still possible.
 It may require some additional effort and research, but there are options available to those with lower credit scores.

 One option is to look into alternative lenders, such as online lenders, who may be more flexible in their lending requirements.
 These lenders may consider other factors such as income and employment history, in addition to credit score, when evaluating loan applications.